 12. American Nurses Association.
 (2015).
 Nursing : scope and standards of practice (3rd ed.)
-Available for all Chippewa Valley Technical College students and employees through OneSearch. code of ethics are the "base" of nursing practice.
-Nursing practice is further defined by the State's Nurse Practice Act, rules and regulations, institutional policies and procedures, and self-determination by the individual nurse.
-All these components are required to provide quality, safe patient care that is evidence-based.
+Available for all Chippewa Valley Technical College students and employees through OneSearch.

 2.3 Legal Foundations and National Guidelines for Safe Medication Administration

 There are many federal and state laws, as well as national guidelines, that have been established to protect public health and safety.
 This section will explain how the FDA, DEA, Joint Commission, CMS, a State's Nurse Practice Act, State Boards of Nursing, and state legislatures protect the consumer from medication harm.